 At some point, your kid will take the plunge and try out the seat of their balance bike.
 At this stage, as they get accustomed to the seated position, they will continue to walk the bike along.
 It’s still very cute to watch.
-One of the best things you can do at this stage is to find a spot where other kids are on their balance bikes.
+One of the best things you can do at this stage is to find a spot where other kids.
 Imitation is the sincerest form of flattery; when your child sees other kids wheeling around, and lifting their feet, balancing, and generally experimenting, they will too.

 Stage 3 – approximately 2 to 4 year-olds – sit and run – and balance

 This is an exciting stage when your little rider realizes they can actually lift their feet and stay upright as the balance bike rolls along.
 Be advised – be ready to chase after them, once they realize they can sit and run and really get the unit moving.
 Trust us, they will run fast, once they get the hang of it.

 Stage 4 – approximately 2-½ to 4-year-olds – sit and run – and glide

 Now comes exploration time.
 As your little one has mastered their balance bike, they will want to explore and experiment.
 Watch them as they see that gliding is as much, if not more fun than sitting, running and balancing.
 Watch them take the little hills.
 At this point, they have pretty much mastered their balance bike.
 Our advice is not to push them too fast toward pedals – let them have a blast with their balance bike for as long as they feel like it.